varemenos/verepo/README.md

 #Credits

-The CONTRIBUTE.md of this project is a slightly modified copy of Nicolas Gallagher's CONTRIBUTE.md file from normalize.css
+The `CONTRIBUTE.md` file of this project is a slightly modified copy `CONTRIBUTE.md` file from the normalize.css project.
+The `debug.scss` module from this project is a direct copy (might change in the future) from the inuit.css project.

 	#TODO add more